h2non/node-authrc/README.md

 #### hosts()

-Return an `Array` the existent hosts in the current `.authrc` file
+Return an `Array` with the existent hosts in the current `.authrc` file

 #### getData()

-Return the `.authrc` Object found on the system.
+Return the `.authrc` object found on the system.

 ```javascript
 if (auth.exists()) {